 6. Academic Structure

-The three-week program will feature an introductory survey of three select topics related to U.S. legal institutions and business law, each taught by a preeminent scholar from Columbia and other world renowned institutions.
-In the manner of U.S. legal education, faculty will use the Socratic Method and students should anticipate being called upon to speak aloud in class.
+The three-week program will feature an introductory survey of three or four select topics related to U.S. legal institutions and business law, each taught by a preeminent scholar from Columbia or another world-renowned institution.
+In the manner of U.S. legal education, faculty will use some version of the Socratic Method and students should anticipate being called upon to speak aloud in class.
 There will be no exams, grades or academic credit.
-(Special arrangements may be available, upon request, for students who require an official assessment in order to receive home school credit.)

 7. Non-academic Programming

-In addition to academic lectures, the U.S. Business Law Academy will include visits to professional and cultural sites in New York City; social and networking events; and presentations by senior administrators regarding international LL.M. programs and international career strategies.
+In addition to academic lectures, the U.S. Business Law Academy will include visits to professional and cultural sites in New York City; social and networking events; practice-oriented lectures by prominent New York attorneys and presentations by senior administrators regarding international LL.M. programs and international career strategies.

 9. Socratic Method and Class Preparation

 All courses will employ an accessible version of the Socratic Method, one of the foundations of U.S. legal education, through which instruction is imparted by a “question and answer” dialogue between the teacher and students.
 Class preparation thus includes not only completing the reading assignments, but also being ready to think and speak critically about them in class.
-Course materials and reading assignments will be provided by email 4-6 weeks prior to the start of the program.
+Course materials and reading assignments will be provided on the website or by email in the weeks prior to the start of the program.

-The overall program and housing fee for the US Business Law Academy is $7,200*.
+The overall program and housing fee for the US Business Law Academy is $7,500.
 This covers the costs of the academic program and materials, non-academic programming, program lunches when an outside speaker is present, and single-occupancy housing in Columbia University student residence halls.
 It is highly recommended that participants take advantage of the housing offered on the Columbia University campus.
 Participants may, however, elect to make their own housing arrangements.
-The program fee without housing is $4,950*.
-Columbia University will not charge an additional fee for J-1 visa sponsorship, but participants should be aware that visa application fees may be required by the US consulate at the time of your visa application.
+The program fee without housing is $5,250.
+Columbia University will not charge an additional fee for J-1 visa sponsorship, but participants should be aware that the US consulate may charge fees of approximately $300 for visa applications.

 11. Application and Admission

-Applications will be accepted on a rolling basis, as they are submitted, for so long as space in the program remains available.
-Admissions decisions will be made on a rolling basis starting in January, 2017.
-Applications received after the program has been filled will be placed on a Wait List.
+Individual applications will be accepted on a rolling basis, as they are submitted, for so long as space in the program remains available.
+Admissions decisions will be made on a rolling basis starting in October.
+Applications received after spaces in the program have been filled will be placed on a Wait List.

 12. Deposit and Program Fee Payments

-To hold a place in the program after having received notice of admission, candidates must submit a deposit of $500 within two weeks.
+To hold a place in the program, candidates must submit a deposit of $500 within two weeks after having received notice of admission.
 This deposit is non-refundable, and will be credited towards the overall program fee.
 Candidates must then pay the balance of their fees by May 1 (or two weeks after receiving notice of their admission, whichever is later).
-Additional information will be requested from applicants at that time for visa purposes, and candidates may be subject to a US Embassy visa fee of $300.
+Additional information will be requested from applicants at that time for visa purposes, and candidates may be subject to a US Embassy visa fee of approximately $300.